Chi (Chobits): In other media

 Chi makes several appearances in Tsubasa: Reservoir Chronicle, and is voiced by in the anime by: Kaori Nazuka (Japanese version) and Trina Nishimura (English version).
-In this crossover series, she is created by Fai D. Flourite as a guardian of the pool where his brother's body, and eventually the sealed Ashura-ou are kept.
+In this crossover series, she is created by Fai D. Flowright as a guardian of the pool where his brother's body, and eventually the sealed Ashura-ou are kept.
 Fai modeled Chi after his memories of his mother, and was created using one of Princess Sakura's feathers.
 Chi eventually disintegrates after the feather is removed and given back to Sakura.
 Another version of Chi appears in episode 32 of the anime where she is the queen of a world that is in a never-ending night.
 Chi's character is also cosplayed in the anime adaptation of Hanaukyo Maid Team: La Verite.
 While trying to sell manga at the "Comic manga market", Ikuyo Suzuki has the cast of characters cosplay and Mariel goes as Chi.

 Reception

 Reviews of Chi's character have been mostly positive.
-Nanase Ohkawa of Clamp stated: "We had a lot of letters with comments saying Chi was really cute" THEM Anime Reviews critiqued Chi for being a main character but "not having a personality" in the series.
+Nanase Ohkawa of Clamp stated: "We got a lot of letters saying that Chii-chan is cute" THEM Anime Reviews critiqued Chi for being a main character but "not having a personality" in the series.
 Tony Chen from Anime News Network said that "The way Clamp executes the development of Chi's character, growing her from what is basically the mental equivalent of a five-year-old child to a much more intelligent and complex being, is not only clever but also very cute."
 On the website Screen Junkies, Chi is ranked number 3 of 10 of a "Top 10 anime girls" pick and number 6 of 10 for best anime couples (Chi and Hideki).
-In his book The Anime Machine: A Media Theory of Animation, Thomas LaMarre describes Chi as "lighter than air" and a "slight slender undefined" body and with not much potential for physical movement.
+In his book The Anime Machine: A Media Theory of Animation, Thomas Lamarre describes Chi as "lighter than air" and a "slight slender undefined" body and with not much potential for physical movement.
 Thomas also describes Chi as "bony" and skeletal" in a physiological way and compares her to a curled up cat when reclining.
 Chi is also a cosplayed character by fans at anime conventions and related events.